MAJ Ed Rouse (Ret.) and SGM Herbert A. Friedman (Ret.)

 This card was in the printing file.
 It seems rather simple and one would assume that the printers knew all this already, but perhaps it is just a cheater card, like gamblers will use when playing blackjack.
 They know when to hold and when to hit, but there is a pocket card they can use to remind them in case they have any doubts.
 At any rate, I found in interesting.

-Although the 7th Psychological Operations Group assumed all missions and functions previously administered by USABVAPAC and a transfer of personnel and equipment was effected, the two units are not historically related.
+Although the 7th Psychological Operations Group assumed all missions and functions previously administered by USABVAPAC and a transfer of personnel and equipment was affected, the two units are not historically related.

 Kadena AFB Vietnam War and North Korea